d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 While modern HPO methods really only shine on larger and more difficult problems than this one, its small size and simplicity makes it feasible for a tutorial.

 MS: Is training set size 100 what we want here?
+AK: No it's just for debugging

 MS: Should make epochs part of config as well.